Climate Change Threats to Coastal and Low-lying Places

 Climate adaptation is the way to go

 Like the Maeslant barrier that keeps the surges at bay, New York is investing in the Big U, a U-shaped shield made of parks, walls, and elevated roads to protect Manhattan.
-Mumbai wants to build a huge and expensive sea walls to protect its residents, and Bangladesh, a delta country is investing in more coastal embankments while repairing
+Mumbai wants to build a huge and expensive sea wall to protect its residents, and Bangladesh, a delta country, is investing in more coastal embankments while repairing its existing infrastructures.

-This project is much cheaper to apply and can be ‘scaled up’ over time as threats mount up.
-Another softer infrastructure example is restoring mangroves gradually, with protective blocks built in place over time.
+This project is much cheaper to apply and can be ‘scaled up’ over time as threats mount.
+Another example of softer infrastructure is gradually restoring mangroves, with protective blocks built in place over time.

-Climate adaptation is the way to go, the article points out, as greenhouse gasses continue to be emitted into the atmosphere fueling perpetually the changes in our climate.
+The article points out that climate adaptation is the way to go, as greenhouse gases continue to be emitted into the atmosphere, fueling perpetual changes in our climate.

-Climate adaptation can take many forms and approaches such as building strong barriers like the Maeslant structure in the Netherlands, and the Big U in New York, and softer approaches that are low-cost, environmentally friendly, and gradually built.
+Climate adaptation can take many forms and approaches, such as building strong barriers like the Maeslant structure in the Netherlands and the Big U in New York, as well as softer approaches that are low-cost, environmentally friendly, and gradually built.
 In the case of Atoll nations, relocation is an option to consider.
-Then there is also the integration of climate change risk into policies and planning.
+Then, there is also the integration of climate change risk into policies and planning.

 In reading The Economist’s article, one cannot help but admire the amazing climate adaptation strategies that cities are doing, be informed of news and events on the changing climate as the world experiences it, and most of all, have a glimpse of what the future holds.